-Bake Stalls, Cake Stalls, whatever you call them, are a popular fete staple.
+Bake Sale, Cake Stall, whatever you call them, they are a popular fete staple.
 They are often a good fundraiser too, as the ingredients or baked items are often donated, leaving you to a healthy chunk of the profits!

 While I’m sure we all have our heads around how to run one, here are a few tips to ‘level up’ in the presentation stakes.
 And an opportunity outside your school fete that you may not have thought of yet….